Boston (card game): Play

 The game of Boston, Boston De Fontainebleau or French Boston, whose appearance dates to around 1810, is played by four persons with a pack of 52 cards, which rank as in Whist.
-There are, moreover, four baskets or trays of different colors, one for each player, containing each five round counters, which represent one hundred each; twenty short counters which represent fifties, and twenty long counters, which represent fives.
+There are, moreover, four baskets or trays of different colors, one for each player, containing each five round counters (see jetons), which represent one hundred each; twenty short counters which represent fifties, and twenty long counters, which represent fives.
 The deal is decided by cutting, and the player cutting the lowest card deals.
 The cards are not shuffled by the dealer, but each player has the privilege of cutting the pack once, the dealer last.
 The deal is performed by giving each player four cards twice around, and then five, thus giving thirteen cards to each.
 Each dealer deposits one short counter of fifty in the pool for the privilege of dealing.

 After the preliminaries of cutting and dealing have been concluded, eldest hand proceeds to make an announcement, or pass; the succeeding players have then, each in turn, the opportunity of outbidding or passing.
-Thus, if eldest hand thinks aspires to make five tricks with Clubs for trump, he or she announces, "five in Clubs".
+Thus, if eldest hand aspires to make five tricks with Clubs for trump, he or she announces, "five in Clubs".
 But if the second player undertakes to make five tricks with Diamonds for trump, that player overcalls the first, and may in turn be outbid by the third engaging to get six or seven Levees (tricks), or play Little Misere.
 The fourth hand, or dealer, may also overcall third hand by announcing Picolissimo, or eight Levees, or any of the other chances lower down on the table.
 In short, whoever undertakes to do more than the other players has the preference.
 A player who has declined announcing once, cannot afterwards do so in that hand; but if a player makes an announcement, and it be exceeded by some other subsequent announcement, he or she may, in his regular turn, increase his first announcement if desired.
 If all pass without announcing, then the hand must be played, and the player who takes the fewest tricks wins the pool.
 In this hand there is no trump.
 Any player whose announcement proves to be the highest can, if desired, call for a partner.
 The privilege of calling for a partner extends only to announcements number 1, 2, 4, 6, 8 and 10; the other being bids to play solo.